michaelcpuckett/sw-app-router/README.md

 # Service Worker with App Router Starter

-This project demonstrates how to serve dynamic HTML with React inside a service worker, with a developer experience similar to that of Next.js.
+This project demonstrates how to serve dynamic HTML with React inside a service worker.
+The developer experience is similar to that of Next.js.

 ## Features

+### App Router

-- **App Router**: Similar to Next.js, routes are defined as a directory structure, which can include dynamic paths.
+Similar to Next.js, routes are defined as a directory structure under `src/app`.

-- **React SSR**: Uses React for rendering the initial HTML and for hydrating components on the client.
+Dynamic routes are defined by using square brackets in the folder name.
+For example, if you want to create a dynamic route for user profiles, you can create a folder with a path of `src/app/profiles/[id]`.

+### React SSR

+The initial page HTML is rendered by React-DOM/Server and gets hydrated by React-DOM/Client.

+### Static File Handling

-- **Static File Handling**: Static files are cached and served by the service worker.
+Static files in the `dist` directory are cached and served by the service worker.

+### "Serverless"

-- **"Serverless"**: Offloads dynamic HTML generation from the server to the client.
-Requires only a static file hosting provider (such as Firebase).
+Dynamic HTML generation is offloaded from the server to the client.

+The server only needs to be able to serve the initial static files.
+This project uses Firebase Static Hosting.

 ## Installation